 What are some bench pressing mistakes you can make to sabotage your growth and cause injuries?
 There are several common bench press mistakes that lifters make which can hold them back from adding muscle.
 These mistakes can also increase their chance of sustaining injury.
 Most of these common mistakes are easily corrected.
+Many readers also read how to lift more weight on the bench press.

 Here are the top six bench pressing mistakes you need to watch out for: